SalmanAAA/Report-DSL/README.md

 - Extensible – Designed to work with different data sources (SQL, CSV, etc.)

-#🎯 The Problem Every Business Faces
+# 🎯 The Problem Every Business Faces
 "Our analysts spend 70% of their time writing and debugging SQL/Python reports instead of analyzing data."

 Sound familiar?
 You have data in databases, spreadsheets, or APIs.
 You need:

--Daily sales dashboards
+- Daily sales dashboards

--Monthly performance reports
+- Monthly performance reports

--Regional comparisons
+- Regional comparisons

--Executive summaries
+- Executive summaries

--But each report requires:
+- But each report requires:

--Complex SQL queries
+- Complex SQL queries

--Python/Pandas scripting
+- Python/Pandas scripting

--Formatting headaches
+- Formatting headaches

--Chart customization
+- Chart customization

--Endless debugging
+- Endless debugging

 Time wasted: 2-5 days per report.

-#💡 The Solution: Report DSL
+# 💡 The Solution: Report DSL
 Report DSL is a business-friendly language that lets you define reports in plain English, while generating production-ready outputs automatically.

 📖 DSL Syntax Example